 MOVE YOUR CAR

 If your complex has a multi-level parking garage, consider moving your car to a higher floor to avoid potential flood zones.
 For surface lots, be aware of the surrounding area and do your best to avoid spots likely to be impacted by falling trees, branches, or other debris.
-If you’re getting low on gas, it’s a good idea to fill up your tank in case of a short-notice evacuation (and queue up your favorite podcast— waiting your turn in those pre-storm gas lines can take a hot sec).
+If you’re getting low on gas, it’s a good idea to fill up your tank in case of a short-notice evacuation (we recommend queuing up your favorite podcast before hitting the road— waiting your turn in those pre-storm gas lines can take a hot sec).

 CLEAR OFF YOUR PATIO

-Don’t make the mistake of underestimating strong winds—be a good plant parent and bring them inside!
+Don’t make the mistake of underestimating strong winds—be a good plant parent and bring your pots inside!
 Leaving unsecured furniture out to face the elements means your patio setup could end up blown down the street and doing some major damage along the way.

 GET READY FOR OUTAGES